 Project Two: Coaching Tools

-Generating information through use of Survey Monkey that can be used in the creation of evidence-based coaching practices (making use of generated data in helping coaching client become better informed regarding alternative options, so that they might make better decisions).
+Health-Based Coaching: Generating information through use of digital surveys that can be used in the creation of evidence-based coaching practices (making use of generated data in helping coaching client become better informed regarding alternative options, so that they might make better decisions).

-Providing training programs (with certifications) to help professional coaches make most effective use of these practices to complement coaching practices in which they are already engaged.
+Providing resources to help professional coaches make most effective use of these practices to complement coaching practices in which they are already engaged.

 Project Three: Coaching Themes and Concepts